-Volcanoids is a base-building survival game that’s played in first-person.
-Set in a steampunk-inspired world where mankind and technology have become intertwined, the game has you exploring a volcanic island and crafting advanced machinery such as a “Drillship,” a unique base that serves as both a factory and mobile base.
+Volcanoids is a base-building survival game played in first-person.
+Set in a steampunk-inspired world where humanity and technology have become intertwined, the game has you exploring a volcanic island and crafting advanced machinery such as a “Drillship,” a unique base that serves as both a factory and mobile base.

 My Time at Portia

-During the days things feel a lot more peaceful as Unturned’s colorful, blocky world comes to life.
-However, once night falls, your character becomes a lot more vulnerable as zombies begin roaming the streets and reduced visibility increases your chances of running into other players who might not be as friendly.
+During the day, things feel a lot more peaceful as Unturned’s colorful and blocky world comes to life.
+However, once night falls, your character becomes a lot more vulnerable as zombies begin roaming the streets, and reduced visibility increases your chances of running into other players who might not be as friendly.

-You can choose to focus on combat and upgrade your character’s weapon and armor while seeking out battles with formidable foes; Or perhaps you prefer a more relaxed experience centered on expanding your home world, building structures, and cultivating crops; Or maybe you want to go all-in on exploration and check out the diverse worlds that make up Portal Knight’s universe.
+You can choose to focus on combat and upgrade your character’s weapon and armor while seeking out battles with formidable foes.
+Or perhaps, you prefer a more relaxed experience centered on expanding your homeworld, building structures, and cultivating crops.
+Maybe you’ll want to go all-in on exploration and check out the diverse worlds that make up Portal Knight’s universe.

 Dragon Quest Builders

 Dragon Quest Builders combines the lore and writing of the Dragon Quest series with the sandbox, block-breaking action of Minecraft.
 The result is an addictive base-building game with refined mechanics and a well-written cast of characters.